harness/harness/.github/readme.md

 ## Contributing

-We encourage you to contribute to Drone! whether thats joining in on the community slack or discourse, or contributing pull requests / documentation changes or raising issues.
+We encourage you to contribute to Drone!
+Whether that's joining in on the community slack or discourse, or contributing pull requests / documentation changes or raising issues.

 ## Code of Conduct